 Memory and storage: Memory is sometimes used to describe both RAM (used for processing) and storage (the space used to keep your stuff, like apps, photos and music).
 Generally, you want at least 1GB of RAM in your phone.
 When phones are described as having 16GB or 32GB this refers to storage.
 Extra storage capability comes in the form of external memory cards.
-Memory cards come in many sizes, usually between 512MB and 2GB, but can get up to 4GB.
-Usually phones that can take memory cards are supplied with one.
+Memory cards come in many sizes, usually between 4GB and 16GB.
 Additional cards can be bought from most electronics retailers.

 While a fast connection is great, good old-fashioned customer service goes a long way too.
 Find out which mobile and internet providers had the most satisfied customers in our latest telco survey.